concrete5-community/docker5/README.md

 ## Composer Versions

-Every docker images contains both composer v1 and composer v2.
+Every docker image contains both composer v1 and composer v2.

 When using the default entry point you can override the default one by specifying the `CCM_COMPOSER_VERSION` environment variable, like this: